godotengine/godot-website/collections/_article/atlas-support-returns-godot-3-2.md

 ![atlassteps.png](/storage/app/uploads/public/5cb/a24/49e/5cba2449ea061494413691.png)

-Packing is also deterministic, which means that the same image should always be generated (this ensures it works for generating normal map atlases separatedly, as an example).
+Packing is also deterministic, which means that the same image should always be generated (this ensures it works for generating normal map atlases separately, as an example).

 ## Import modes